flexidatalabs/flexidata-docs/docs/source/parsers/parsing_pdf_files.rst

 - `NarrativeText`: This type is used to identify general body text or paragraphs.
 - `Unknown`: This type is used when the content type cannot be determined.

-The `parse` method will return one of these types for each piece of text content extracted from the PDF file.
+The :red:`parse` method will return one of these types for each piece of text content extracted from the PDF file.

 FileReaderSource
 ----------------

-The `FileReaderSource` class defines several constants that represent the different sources from which a PDF file can be read:
+The :red:`FileReaderSource` class defines several constants that represent the different sources from which a PDF file can be read:

 - `WEB_URL`: This source type is used when the PDF file is to be read from a web URL.
 - `LOCAL`: This source type is used when the PDF file is to be read from a local file system.
 - `S3`: This source type is used when the PDF file is to be read from an Amazon S3 bucket.
 - `GOOGLE_DRIVE`: This source type is used when the PDF file is to be read from Google Drive.

-The user can specify the source type when creating an instance of the `PdfParser` class.
-This is done by setting the `source` variable to one of the constants defined in the `FileReaderSource` class.
+The user can specify the source type when creating an instance of the :red:`PdfParser` class.
+This is done by setting the :red:`source` variable to one of the constants defined in the :red:`FileReaderSource` class.
 For example, if the PDF file is to be read from a local file system, you would do the following:

 .. code-block:: python

    source = FileReaderSource.LOCAL

-This tells the `PdfParser` class to read the PDF file from a local file system.
-Similarly, you can set `source` to `FileReaderSource.WEB_URL`, `FileReaderSource.S3`, or `FileReaderSource.GOOGLE_DRIVE` to read the PDF file from a web URL, an Amazon S3 bucket, or Google Drive, respectively.
+This tells the :red:`PdfParser` class to read the PDF file from a local file system.
+Similarly, you can set :red:`source` to :red:`FileReaderSource.WEB_URL`, :red:`FileReaderSource.S3`, or :red:`FileReaderSource.GOOGLE_DRIVE` to read the PDF file from a web URL, an Amazon S3 bucket, or Google Drive, respectively.

 ParserMethod
 ------------